firebase/genkit/docs/rag.md

 -   Retrievers - retrieves documents from an "index" given a query.
 -   Indexers - adds documents to the "index".

-The definitions are broad on purpose because Genkit is un-opinionated about what an "index" is or how exactly documents are retrieved from it.
-Genkit only provides `Document` format and everything else is defined by retriever or indexer implementation provider.
+These definitions are broad on purpose because Genkit is un-opinionated about what an "index" is or how exactly documents are retrieved from it.
+Genkit only provides a `Document` format and everything else is defined by the retriever or indexer implementation provider.

 ## Retrievers

-Retriever is a concept which encapsulates logic related to any kind of document retrieval.
+A retriever is a concept that encapsulates logic related to any kind of document retrieval.
 The most popular retrieval cases typically include retrieval from vector stores.

-To create a retriever you can use one of the provided implementations or create your own.
+To create a retriever, you can use one of the provided implementations or create your own.

 Take a look at a dev local file based vector similarity retriever that